 Example:

-With OwlityAI’s API integration, whenever new code is committed, tests automatically trigger within your pipelines.
+With OwlityAI’s API integration, whenever new code is committed, tests automatically trigger within your pipelines — a hallmark of AI automation testing in DevOps that keeps velocity high.
 The testing results flow straight back into your CI dashboard and give devs actionable insights.

 Adapting to rapid code changes